auerlab/CNC-EMDiff/README.md

 https://github.com/andreamrau/OpticRegen_2019

+It was originally developed in fall 2019 and spring 2020, but has since been overhauled to simplify the scripts, make them more readable, and make them easily adaptable to other data sets.
+Adapting the scripts for a reanalysis of the Optic Regen data with the latest tools has proven to be quite simple.

 This pipeline was developed and run on a FreeBSD cluster, with some testing also performed on a CentOS 7 cluster, both running the SLURM batch system.
 It is designed to be highly portable and easily adaptable to new data sets.